St. Francis of Assisi

-Francis drew a following and he drew up short, informal rules and sent it to Rome for the pope's approbation.
-Pope Innocent III, after seeing in a dream Francis prop up a church which seemed ready to fall, approved the rules, but only by word of mouth and giving them a general commission to preach repentance.
+Francis gathered followers to himself and he wrote short, informal rules and sent it to Rome for the pope's approval.
+Pope Innocent III, after seeing in a dream Francis prop up a church which seemed ready to fall, approved the rules; but only by word of mouth and giving them a general commission to preach repentance.

 Francis and his companions lived in a little cottage at Rivo Torto, outside the gates of Assisi.
-At the beginning of his conversion, Francis found himself assailed with violent temptations against purity that he sometimes threw himself, naked, into ditches full of snow or rolled around in a brier patch.
-His love for and power over the animal were often referred to those who knew him.
+At the beginning of his conversion, Francis found himself assailed with violent temptations against purity that he sometimes threw himself (naked) into ditches full of snow or rolled around in a briar patch.
+His love for and power over animals were often commented on by those who knew him.

-At Santa Maria degli Angeli, was a time of training, poverty and brotherly love.
+At Santa Maria degli Angeli, Francis and his followers underwent a time of training, poverty and brotherly love.
 They worked trades and in the fields of farmers for their daily bread.
 If there was not enough work, they would beg, but not for money.
-They were at the service of their neighbors, particularly lepers and others similar sufferers.
+They were at the service of their neighbors, particularly lepers and others who similar sufferered.
 St Clare left her home in 1212 to join Francis after hearing him preach.
 Francis established her with other maidens at San Damiano.
 The women became a tower of strength and sense, an enclave garden of supportive prayer.
-In 1213, the lord of Chiusi put at the disposial of the Franciscans Mount Alvernia as a place of retreat.
+In 1213, the lord of Chiusi put at the disposal of the Franciscans Mount Alvernia as a place of retreat.

 Francis named his order the Friars Minor, that his brethren should be below their fellows and seek the last and lowest places.
-Francis appealed his order to manual labor and receive things necessary for life, not money.
-If there were not any work, the order would beg for alms.
-Also, they were not to preach without the bishop's license.
-Many cities were anxious to have the brothers and small communities began in cities in Italy.
+Francis applied his order to manual labor and to receive things necessary for life, not money.
+If work was not to be found the order would beg for alms.
+Also, they were not to preach without the bishop's permission.
+Many cities were anxious to have the brothers.
+Consequently small communities began in cities within Italy.

 The members were so numerous that the order was divided into provinces.
 Missions extended beyond the Alps to Spain, Germany, and Hungary.
 In 1219, some Friars travel to Tunis and Morocco.
 Francis went to Egypt and Syria with the crusade.
 After a failed attempt to convert the Saracens, Francis returned to Italy because of an urgent message.

-Francis spent time at Grechio, in 1223, in prayer and quietness.
-The graces, which he received from God in contemplation, were careful to hide.
-Brother Leo said that he had seen Francis in prayer, sometimes raised so high above the ground that he could only touch Francis' feet, if that at all.
+Francis spent time at Grechio, in 1223, in prayer and solitude.
+He was careful to hide the graces which he received from God in contemplation.
+Brother Leo said that he had seen Francis in prayer, sometimes raised so high above the ground that he could only touch Francis' feet, if at all.
 The next year, at or around Holy Cross day, Francis received the miracle of the stigmata.
-In order to conceal the stigmata, Francis hid his hands and wore stockings and shoes.
-In was in contemplation of Christ naked and crucified again in the presence of the poor that he came to love poverty.
-The rule of poverty was extended to what is interior and spiritual.
-If people spent more time in prayer, then they learn to preach to themselves.
+In order to conceal the stigmata Francis hid his hands and wore stockings and shoes.
+By contemplating Christ naked and crucified in the presence of the poor he fostered his love of poverty.
+Not only physical poverty; but also interior and spiritual poverty.

-In the last two years of his life were years of suffering and happiness in God.
-His health was worse, the stigmata was a source of physical pain and weakness and his sight was failing.
-He made his last visit to St. Clair at San Damiano, where he composed the "Canticle of Brother Sun."
+The last two years of his life were years of suffering and happiness in God.
+As his health worsened the stigmata was a source of physical pain and weakness.
+His sight also began to fail.
+He made his last visit to St. Clair at San Damiano, where he composed the "Canticle of Brother Sun".

-He returned to Assisi and died at Portuncula on October 3, 1226 at the age of 44 or 45.
+Francis died in Assisi at Portuncula on October 3, 1226 at the age of 44 or 45.
 He was buried first at the criminal's cemetery, but was moved to the Church of St. George of Assisi.
 Francis was canonized in 1228.

-There are three branches of Friars: Friars Minor, Friars Minor Capuclin and Friars Minor Correntual.
-Together, the Order of St. Francis is one of the most numerous religious institutes in the Church today.
-In the opinion of Professor David Knowles that by the foundation of the brotherhood, St. Francis "did more than any other man to save medieval Church from decay and revolution."
+There are three branches of Friars: Friars Minor, Friars Minor Capuchin and Friars Minor Conventional.
+Together, the Order of St. Francis is one of the largest religious institutes in the Church today.
+In the opinion of Professor David Knowles that by the foundation of the brotherhood, St. Francis "did more than any other man to save medieval Church from decay and revolution".